sandinmyjoints/towards-100-pct-uptime/talk/pres.md

-### What about the response that killed the worker?
+### What about the request that killed the worker?

 ### How does the dying worker gracefully respond to it?